Can Two Guys Have A Baby Together: Same Sex Parents

 In this article, we will explore the various pathways to say that not just two men but any same sex couple can have a child together and delve into the legal and financial aspects of each option.

-A Dream Come True: Biological Parenthood for Gay Couples
+Can Two Guys Have A Baby Together: Biological Parenthood for Gay Couples

 For many couples, the desire to have a biological child is strong.
 Thanks to advancements in reproductive technologies, this dream is now within reach for male couples through surrogacy.

 Surrogacy is a process in which a woman carries and gives birth to a child for another person or couple.
 Ther two main types of surrogacy are gestational and traditional

 Gestational surrogacy involves the use of in vitro fertilization (IVF) to create an embryo from a donated egg and one partner’s sperm.

 This embryo is then put inside the surrogate mother’s womb.
 Since the surrogate is not biologically related to the child, this option is often considered more secure from a legal standpoint and has less chance of the woman demanding custody of the child.

 In traditional surrogacy, the surrogate mother’s egg is used as well, making her the biological mother of the child.
 The surrogate is inseminated with one partner’s sperm, either through intrauterine insemination (IUI) or IVF.

 While this option may be less costly, the legal risks are higher due to the surrogate’s biological connection to the child.

 In addition to selecting the type of surrogacy, couples will need to choose an egg donor for gestational surrogacy which raises its own complications.